Lease Administration Software: What Property Managers Actually Need

 Critical Date Management: Alert Logic That Actually Works

 Critical date alerts are table stakes.
-But there's meaningful variation in how well they work:
+There is meaningful variation in how well they work:

 Alert acknowledgment: Does the system track whether an alert was acknowledged?
 If a critical date fires and nobody acts on it, you want a record of that and an escalation path.

-Rolling recalculation: For dates that are calculated relative to another event (e.g., "audit rights window closes 12 months after CAM statement delivery"), does the system recalculate the trigger date when the base event is logged?
+Rolling recalculation: For dates calculated relative to another event (for example, "audit rights window closes 12 months after CAM statement delivery"), does the system recalculate the trigger date when the base event is logged?

 For the full list of critical dates that affect CAM billing, see /blog/lease-management-cre-finops.